 The guideline is deleted since the guideline explains usage for EMT v1 or v2 and is no longer relevant.

-Costs And Charges/Ex Ante Reference Date Guideline - deletion:
+Costs And Charges/Ex Ante Reference Date Guideline - deletion: restored

 The guideline is deleted since the guideline explains usage for EMT v1 or v2 and is no longer relevant.

+24 July 2020.
+This is an error in the MCR, this guideline is not removed.

 Sections J and K of CR 0851